danielrothschild/danielrothschild.github.io/_pages/37_Truthmakers and Language.md

 <div class="title"> ABOUT </div>

 This will be a one-day workshop on truthmakers in natural language.
-It will be held at All Souls College, Oxford, on 15 July 2019.
+It will be held at All Souls College, Oxford, on 15 July 2019, in the Wharton Room.
 All are welcome, but please register [here](https://docs.google.com/forms/d/e/1FAIpQLSeWXevTRM8L_-L9MTnWEzhxkRQ-AgF1sXwLCiIHiwddfNoKow/viewform?usp=pp_url).

 <div class="title"> PARTICIPANTS </div>